NEW! 2013 Holiday Recycling Guide

-An organics recycling program will debut at the Amherst Transfer Station on Saturday, May 11.
-Amend Organics, in collaboration with the Solid Waste Division of Department of Public Works, will pilot a pay-as-you-throw compostable food waste collection program.
-The program will accept all food waste, including material unsuitable for home composting, and is accessible only to Transfer Station sticker holders from Amherst, Pelham and Shutesbury.
-Residential Transfer Station stickers are valid for 12 months from July 1 to June 31 and are available at a prorated price through June.
-More information Acceptable material
+Amend Organics, in collaboration with the Solid Waste Division of Department of Public Works, offers a pay-as-you-throw compostable food waste collection program at the Amherst Transfer Station.
+The program will accept all food waste, including material unsuitable for home composting, and is accessible to Transfer Station sticker holders from Amherst, Pelham and Shutesbury.
+Residential Transfer Station stickers may be purchased by any residents of the three towns and are valid for 12 months (July 2013 to June 31, 2014).

 Permanent Unwanted Drug Collection Box Installed